Learn to make needle felted wool

 not long after I started needle felting and have been viewed

-nearly 1 million times.
+over 1 million times.
 I'm happy to say that

 both my needle felting skills and my video making skills have